IrfanSayeed/School_District_Analysis-1/README.md

 ##### Software: Python 3.7.10 , Jupyter Notebook

-## **Overview of the school district analysis:**
+## **Overview of the School District Analysis:**
 The purpose of the school district anlaysis is to aggregate the data to provide insights on performance trends and patterns on all standardized test data for analysis, reporting and presentations.
 This will allow the school board to have informed discussions and make strategic decisios on student funding, budgets and school priorities.

 ## **Results:**
 A re-assessment of both the school summaries and individual school performance, show that the altered grade 9 math and reading scores skewed the inital testing results.
 The analysis was repeated using scrubbed data, where all grade nine math and reading scores for Thomas High School were replaced with "NaN" values.
 This affected 461 students of a total of 3970 high school students in the district.
+Representing 1% of the student population test scores.

 Noted changes to the School District Analysis are as noted below: